 [Section 175SC inserted by No. 75 of 1992 s.
 4 (as amended by No. 43 of 1996 s.
 26).]

 175SD.
-Disclosure of electoral expenditure incurred by other persons
+Electoral expenditure by other person, return as to required

 (1) Where electoral expenditure in relation to an election was incurred by or with the authority of a person and that expenditure was not incurred with the written authority of a political party, a candidate in the election or a person included in a group in the election, the person shall, before the expiration of 15 weeks after the polling day in the election, lodge a return with the Electoral Commissioner in an approved form setting out details of that electoral expenditure.